Skip to main content

 GRACEnet (Greenhouse Gas Reduction through Agriculture Carbon Enhancement network)

-This project is a cross-location project that includes 32 ARS sites across the USA.
-The objectives of this project are: 1) evaluate soil carbon status and direction of change of soil C in existing typical and alternative farming systems, and 2) determine net greenhouse gas emissions (CO2, CH4 and N2O) in existing typical and alternative agricultural systems.
+The objectives of this project are: 1) evaluate soil carbon (C) and nitrogen (N) status and direction of change of soil C in existing typical and alternative farming systems, and 2) determine which cropping system increased soil organic carbon (SOC) and N from inter-seeded legume cover crops.

-Our approach involves field-scale measurements of soil C and greenhouse gases using vented static chambers in a conventional winter wheat-summer fallow rotation and alternative management practices (continuous winter wheat, wheat-pea and winter wheat-winter wheat-sudan grass rotations with direct seeding) intended to increase soil organic matter and associated soil organic carbon.
+Our approach involves field-scale comparison of soil C and N monitoring in a conventional winter wheat-summer fallow rotation and alternative management practices (continuous winter wheat, wheat-pea and winter wheat-winter wheat-sudan grass rotations with direct seeding) intended to increase soil organic matter and associated soil organic carbon, and increase N from inter-seeded pea N fixation.

 CQESTR: Process-based soil carbon model